 “Larry’s wager on Manute epitomized some of the brilliant things about that Celtics team,” Walton said.
 “In every game, Larry found a way to make it endlessly interesting and entertaining for us as his teammates, and for everyone in the crowd watching.
 And when he was in the building, all eyes were definitely on him.”

 What do you think of the story of Larry Bird and the Manute Bol dunk bounty?
 Is it stories like this that make the 1986 Boston Celtics championship team and the legendary Larry Bird truly unique in the annals of NBA history?
+Do you think this story can be categorized as an example of a Larry Bird trash talking story or simply an instance of Bird having fun with his teammates?
 Let us know in the comments.